 How to Start Hiking for Beginners

-And while many hikes, especially shorter and easier ones, are pretty simple, establishing good hiking habits and setting a precedent you’ll follow as you scale up your journeys will lead to more satisfaction (and safety!) in the long run.
+While many hikes, especially shorter and easier ones, are pretty simple, establishing good hiking habits and setting a precedent you’ll follow as you scale up your journeys will lead to more satisfaction (and safety!) in the long run.

-Choosing high quality gear, learning about trail etiquette and knowing how to decide whether or not a trail is right for you simply by its description are all key steps to creating a healthy hiking habit that will last a lifetime.
+Choosing high-quality gear, learning about trail etiquette, and knowing how to decide whether or not a trail is right for you simply by its description are all key steps to creating a healthy hiking habit that will last a lifetime.

 How Long is a Beginner Hike?